MicrosoftDocs/win32/desktop-src/tablet/ianalysisalternate-getrecognitionconfidence.md

 ---
-Description: 'Gets a value that indicates the level of confidence that the IInkAnalyzer has in the accuracy of the IAnalysisAlternate.' ms.assetid: 'ac1c68df-2e0c-4633-b7ee-519482a4d67a'
+Description: Gets a value that indicates the level of confidence that the IInkAnalyzer has in the accuracy of the IAnalysisAlternate. ms.assetid: ac1c68df-2e0c-4633-b7ee-519482a4d67a
-title: 'IAnalysisAlternate::GetRecognitionConfidence method'
+title: IAnalysisAlternateGetRecognitionConfidence method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IAnalysisAlternate::GetRecognitionConfidence method